logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_group/data_validation.md

 !!! info
 Click the `Save feature group` button to persist your changes!

+You can use the button `Clear Expectation Suite` to clean up before saving changes if you changed your mind.
+If the Expectation Suite is already registered, it will instead show a button to delete the Expectation Suite.

 ### Step 4: Save new data to a Feature Group